joakimk/rpi-elixir-phoenix-app-example/README.md

 Please do benchmarks! :).
 Would be fun to see how much a Pi running phoenix can handle.
 It can certainly respond quickly (~1ms).

 A quick bench (over wifi) with 500 concurrenct clients showed ~450 reqs/sec (GET /) at 250% cpu (out of 400%).
 That's 27 000 RPM.
 It can probably do much more.
-Though the test to run would be how many channels.
+Though the test that would be interesting would be how many channel clients.

 ## Building